MetalPetal/MetalPetal/README.md

 You can custom this behavior by implementing the `MTITextureLoader` protocol.
 Then assign your texture loader class to `MTIContextOptions.textureLoaderClass` when creating a `MTIContext`.

 The `MTKTextureLoader` on iOS 9 loads images with the bottom-left origin by default.
 MetalPetal provides a custom texture loader to resolve this issue.
 You can add the following code if you'd like MetalPetal to use the `MTITextureLoaderForiOS9WithImageOrientationFix` on iOS 9.
+Releated issue(s): [#67 MTIColorLookupFilter error result](https://github.com/MetalPetal/MetalPetal/issues/67)

 ```
 if (NSFoundationVersionNumber <= NSFoundationVersionNumber_iOS_9_x_Max) {